 How To Be Inside while Being Outside and Have It Be Wonderful, and Yet, Socially Distanced

 Easy, simple and yet kind of genius: you stay in your car.
 The Drive-Thru Christmas phenomenon caught on quickly.
 Instead of walking through a wonderful winter wonderland Christmas, you drive through it.
 Windows up, masks can be off and the family can enjoy together.
 Here is what my socially distanced Christmas looked like in 2020.
+Or, you can wait and hopefully celebrate Christmas in July.

 Drive-Thru Christmas: Holiday in the Park, Six Flags Magic Mountain (Santa Clarita, CA)